 - You’ll be part of a very select crew of talented artists with exposure to the whole world.

 - They have a strong PR strategy and pride themselves with being connected to their artists.

 This slick website with its kind-of identifiable name is anything but pretentious.

 Absolut Art is from the same stable as Absolut vodka, in case you wondered.
 The brand is using its heritage of collaborations with artists like Andy Warhol to build a unique platform selling art.

-With the tagline “affordable fine art,” this site is open to all: the first time buyers, old school art collectors, well-loved artists, and those who are up-and-coming.
+With the tagline “affordable fine art,” this site is open to all: first-time buyers, old-school art collectors, well-loved artists, and those who are up-and-coming.

 While the community is relatively tiny – the site hosts around 150 artists – this is an exciting movement to be a part of, if you make the cut.